South Africa

 The BoekBedonnerd Literary Festival is an annual event hosted in Richmond and is one of the country’s most unique and beloved cultural gatherings.

-Usually taking place over three days, this festival brings together book lovers from all over the world and hosts internationally acclaimed authors both from South Africa and abroad.
+Taking place over three days, this festival brings together book lovers from all over the world and hosts internationally acclaimed authors, both from South Africa and abroad.

 Some participants over the years have included Ben Okri, John Banville, Breyten Breytenbach, Deon Meyer, Athol Fugard, Etienne van Heerden, Mongane Wally Serote, Antjie Krog, Albie Sachs, and Shehan Karunatilaka.